Swendude/JS-functions/index.md

   the sliced strawberries together until smooth
 ```

-As we can see this recipe is very consice, it is something that a human will (probably) understand.
+As we can see this recipe is very concise, it is something that a human will (probably) understand.
 The way it is written assumes the reader knows how to peel, clean and blend different kinds of fruits.
 To most humans this will be obvious and maybe even trivial but a child trying out this recipe might have trouble following the steps.
 For this child we can make the recipe more verbose like this:

 ```